 Section 1: Operational funds shall be from membership fees, publication-advertising fees, and fundraising activities as approved by the Executive Board.

 Section 2: The Black Caucus shall accept voluntary contributions unencumbered by obligations.

-Section 4: The Treasurer under the authorization of the President shall make disbursement of funds — regardless of source.
-All obligations in the name of the Black Caucus shall be made only with approval of the President.
+Section 4: The Treasurer under the authorization of the President shall make disbursement of funds—regardless of source.
+All obligations in the name of the Black Caucus shall be made only with the approval of the President.